Friday 12 September 2025

 After School Departures and Prep

-• For any pupils wishing to stay later than 17:45, parents will need to book their child into dinner via their Pastoral Divisional Lead and they can then be picked up from outside the Mess Hall at 18:30 having been fed.
+Pupils may go to the Mess Hall whilst they are waiting to be picked up until 18:00.
+There is also the option for parents to book their child to stay for dinner at 18:00 via their Pastoral Divisional Lead.
+Pupils can then be picked up from outside the Mess Hall at 18:30 having been fed.

 To register: